R/PRE_FATE.speciesClustering_step1.R

 the adequate number of clusters to be given to the

-function
+PRE_FATE.speciesClustering_step2 function

 This function allows to obtain dendrograms based on a dissimilarity distance matrix between species.

-As for the PRE_FATE.speciesDistance
+As for the PRE_FATE.speciesDistance method, clustering can be

-run for data subsets, conditioning that mat.species.DIST
+run for data subsets, conditioning that mat.species.DIST is given as

-objects (instead of a dist
+a list of dist objects (instead of a dist object alone).

 The process is as follows :